 … but garden produce is a completely different beast.
 Just like fresh meat.
 Or even eggs.
 Freshness affects taste.
 The care that went into the production of the food affects taste.
 The animal's diet affects taste.
 The harvest date affects taste, people!
 There is an entire world of delicious tastes out there to be had!

-We’ve got to stop assuming our kid’s are limited to canned spaghetti sauce and cereal.
+We've got to stop assuming our kid's are limited to canned spaghetti sauce and cereal.
 Please.
-STOP!
+STOP.

 We had a young boy who visited our farm every week last summer.
-He’d arrive early in the morning to help milk Sally Belle, before coming up to the house to help me with breakfast.
+He'd arrive early in the morning to help milk the cow before coming up to the house to help me with breakfast.
 We eat a hot breakfast 365 days a year around these parts and this was a new concept for him, as he was pretty set on cereal or the like before heading off to school.
 We would cook together, grating garden potatoes into sizzling lard in the cast iron skillet.
-We’d cut up fresh peaches over our steel cut oats that had been simmered in spices and cream.
-Each week the breakfast was different, but that didn’t really matter.
+We'd cut up fresh peaches over our steel cut oats that had been simmered in spices and cream.
+Each week the breakfast was different, but that didn't really matter.
 What mattered was sitting down over a hot breakfast, sharing that moment, exploring vegetables and tastes together for the first time, and having a hand in the production of them.

 I loved watching his face as he drank the milk, still warm, from that morning.
 Knowing he'd helped in getting it to the table brought him such pride and recognizing the phenomenal taste difference of fresh, raw milk was always fun to witness.

-It would seem as if our children don’t enjoy this type of food because we don’t give them opportunities too.
+It would seem as if our children don't enjoy this type of food because we don't give them opportunities too.
 Why is that?
-Why is it always hamburgers, chips, and soda?

 When did we become so flat and lifeless?